Air Force Promotion Prep

 Daily Drill

-Run a short mixed session to keep studying moving and identify weak areas quickly.
+A short mixed session to keep studying consistent and surface weak areas without opening a manual.
+Around two minutes to run.

 Flashcards